zeeshankazmi7/ai-opponent/README.md

 How To Run:
   - Execute the code in a Python environment
-  - Enter a number between 1 - 9 to place your X on the board
+  - Enter a number between 1 and 9 to place your X on the board
   - Repeat after the AI takes its turn